Shopify/kubeaudit/docs/auditors/runasuser.md

 ## Explanation

 Containers should be run as a non-root user with the minimum required permissions (principle of least privilege).
 By default, Kubernetes will run the container with the user ID used in the container image.
-Most image use the default user which is root.
-Therefore it's a good practices to override the container's user ID.
+Most images use the default user which is root.
+Therefore, it's good practices to override the container's user ID.

 This can be done by setting `runAsUser` to a non-root UID (any UID > 0) in either the PodSecurityContext or container SecurityContext.
 If `runAsUser` is unset in the Container SecurityContext, it will inherit the value of the Pod SecurityContext.
 If `runAsUser` is unset in the Pod SecurityContext, it defaults to the image user ID which is usually root which means it must be explicitly set to a non-root UID in either the Container SecurityContext or the Pod SecurityContext for the `runasuser` audit to pass.

-Note that the Container SecurityContext takes precedence over the Pod SecurityContext so setting `runAsUser` a non-root ID in the Container SecurityContext will always fail the `runasuser` audit unless an [override](#override-errors) is used.
+Note that the Container SecurityContext takes precedence over the Pod SecurityContext so setting `runAsUser` to the root ID 0 in the Container SecurityContext will always fail the `runasuser` audit unless an [override](#override-errors) is used.

 Ideally, `runAsUser` should be set to a non-root UID in the PodSecurityContext:
 ```yaml